Nigella Lawson

 At the end of 2006, Nigella Lawson had further TV projects: a series on BBC2 called Nigella's Christmas Kitchen and Nigella Feasts on the Food Network in the USA.

-In September 2007, Nigella Lawson was scheduled to start a major 13-part series on BBC2, Nigella Express.
+In 2007, Nigella Lawson presented a 13-part series on BBC2, Nigella Express.

-On 1 February 2008, Nigella Lawson clarified on her website her intentions about leaving money to her children:
+On 1 February 2008, Nigella Lawson clarified her intentions about leaving money to her children: